FreqPhreak/DeciTap-v2/README.md

 # DeciTap+: NFC/Card UID Reader Utility

-DeciTap+ is a specialized, lightweight utility designed to bridge NFC card reader hardware with the main applications.
-Its primary function is to read the unique decimal UID (CardNumber) from an authorized user's ID card and output it directly to a focused application via **Keyboard Wedge (simulated typing)**.
+DeciTap+ is a specialized, lightweight utility designed to bridge NFC card reader hardware with the main linen applications and more.
+Its primary function is to read the unique UID from a user's ID card and output it directly to a focused application via **Keyboard Wedge (simulated typing)**.
 It provides real-time, highly configurable output necessary for instant user/card number authentication.

 <img width="472" height="285" alt="Screenshot 2025-03-10 141635" src="https://github.com/user-attachments/assets/3131231a-f7c2-466e-8887-76351f1f66b1" />